PowerCommands/PowerCommands-Tutorials/Tutorials/the-basics.md

 This tutorial will guide you trough the process of the creation of and the design of a PowerCommands solution.
 We will creating a small and simple project that has only one Command that are compressing file from a given directory to a zip file.
 After this you will understand the core principles and the power of PowerCommands.

 ## Create a new PowerCommands Visual Studio solution
+This requires that you have done the [Preparations](../README.md) where you downloaded the VS template and put it in your **%USERPROFILE%\Documents\Visual Studio \Templates\ProjectTemplates** directory.

 Start your Visual Studio -> [Create new project] -> [PowerCommands Solution]

 You can choose any name you want, for this tutorial the project name is **BasicTutorial** and the solution is named Tutorials.BasicTutorial.